Eating animal foods can be healthy, sustainable and ethical – Part 2 Sustainability

 I am aware that this description is rather black and white.
 But my point is to make you realize that what you're being told in mainstream is not necessarily in YOUR best interest, but in the interest of the agro-alimentary-industries.
 Unfortunately they have very strong lobbies and ties to (supposedly independent) governmental, political and even scientific institutions shaping our opinions and determining to a large extent the information available to us.

-A diet low in animal foods (often) supports industries rather than local farmers
+A vegan diet (often) supports industries rather than local farmers

 Example Provamel, Alpro Soy and Silk